SF-WDI-LABS/tunely-angular/docs/sprint3.md

 This sprint we will:
 * add an embedded model to our Album model
 * change the UI to allow users to see songs & add songs to an album
-* add a `.post` method to our server so that it can receive the form's data

 > Note: as we go through this if you get stuck make use of the hints, your neighbors and the solutions.

 > You must complete all of the previous sprint before starting this sprint. (excludes stretch challenges)

-In this step we'll be changing our Album schema to have an embedded schema.
+In this step we'll be changing our Album schema to have an embedded schema that contains songs.

-The data could be viewed like:
+The data from the database will look a little like this:

 ```js
 { genres: [ 'new wave', 'indie rock', 'synth pop' ],